EU-ECDC/HerpesZosterModel/R/README.md

   1. [examine_convergence.R](examine_convergence.R)
 3. [results.R](results.R)

 The script for loading data [1](load_data.R) creates the inputs required for use in the force of infection calculation.
 The calculation itself can be found in the script called model [2](model.R).
-Convergence can be examined [2a](examine_convergence.R) (currently only possible for the constant force of infection).
+Convergence can be examined [2a](examine_convergence.R).
 Results from running the model after loading the data are also available [3](results.R).

 ## load_data.R
 The function `get_data` retrieves and attaches to the global envioronment